Qwest Spirit of Service

 Ordering

-Qwest has developed the NPA NXX Code Request Routing Form (previously known as the NPA NXX Code Request Supplement Form) to be used by customers when requesting an NPA NXX Code Activation.
+CenturyLink has developed the NPA NXX Code Request Routing Form (previously known as the NPA NXX Code Request Supplement Form) to be used by customers when requesting an NPA NXX Code Activation.
 The form allows customers to provide additional detail regarding their service request and interconnection information.
 The routing form is not required on all code openings.
-Qwest makes every effort to determine the proper routing based on information contained in Access Service Requests (ASRs), Local Exchange Routing Guide (LERG) and from existing trunking records.
+CenturyLink makes every effort to determine the proper routing based on information contained in Access Service Requests (ASRs), Local Exchange Routing Guide (LERG) and from existing trunking records.
 However, there are times when the proper route is not discernable from the information available.
 When that happens, a routing form is requested and the routing order is held until the routing form is received.
-Qwest recommends that you fill out the routing form at the same time you are completing Part 2 (LERG input) and after you have complete trunk/facilities ordered or in place.
+CenturyLink recommends that you fill out the routing form at the same time you are completing Part 2 (LERG input) and after you have complete trunk/facilities ordered or in place.
 This will ensure that every NPA NXX is routed to your specifications.
-Complete and accurate information must be received by the Qwest routing group 25 days prior to the activation due date.
-We suggest that you also share a copy with your Qwest Account Team contact.
+Complete and accurate information must be received by the CenturyLink routing group 25 days prior to the activation due date.
+We suggest that you also share a copy with your CenturyLink Account Team contact.
 Routing forms can be sent to:

 Maintenance and Repair